Meaghan Buisson connects with courage.

 After 15 years of psychiatric treatment, Meaghan left it all behind.
 Realizing drugs and diagnoses wasn’t her solution, she spoke out against perpetrators and found a different path.
 Over time, her life expanded to reflect her strengths.

-Now a world-class guide, mentor and speaker, Meaghan is passionate about supporting others’ journeys of discovery through wild spaces and medical realms.
+Now a professional guide, coach and speaker, Meaghan is passionate about supporting journeys of discovery through wild spaces and medical realms.

-Meaghan is a recipient of the Province of Manitoba’s Order of Sport Excellence and the Alpine Club of Canada’s Karl Nagy Memorial Award.
+Meaghan is a Member of the Province of Manitoba’s Order of Sport Excellence and the recipient of the Alpine Club of Canada’s Karl Nagy Memorial Award.
 She is the founder and past Executive Director of an award-winning national charity focused on youth mental health.
 She is biographied in The Ten Most Inspiring Canadians.